Frequently Asked Questions

-Summary: We get these questions a lot.
+Summary: We get these questions often.
 Each answer has pages of information behind it if you want more detail.

 What is the Best Helmet to Buy?

-Your first concern should be finding a helmet that fits your individual head.
-You may have to try on several brands to find one that fits your own head well.
+First and most important is finding a helmet that fits your individual head.
+You may have to try on several brands and models to find one that fits your own head well.
 Pick one that is round and smooth on the outside without snag points.
 Then make sure it has a CPSC standard sticker inside, required by law in the US since 1999.
-Next is wearability: you can see the vents and feel the comfort.
+Wear it for a few moments to see if any pressure "hotspots" develop.
+Next is wearability: you can see the vents and you can feel the comfort.
 Select a bright color for visibility.
-We don't have to tell you to check the price tag.
+We don't have to tell you to check the price tag, but price is not a good indicator of impact protection.
 Consumer Reports has helmet rating articles every two or three years, and we have a review up of the most recent one.
 They can only test a small fraction of the models on the market.
-They find that the best performers are not usually the most expensive models.
 We think you can do just as well by finding a helmet that fits you well and is round and smooth on the outside.

 The best child helmets are light and ventilated, with impact protection equal to adult helmets and more coverage in the rear required by the CPSC standard.
 For kids over 5, a small adult helmet works fine.
 There are no tiny helmets available because nobody recommends riding with a child under one year old, whose neck structure and brain are just not ready yet.
 If in doubt, take helmet and child to a pediatrician and ask.
 Kids don't want to look like geeks, so let them pick their helmet out for best acceptance, just as you would for an adult.
 The helmet should have a CPSC standard sticker inside.
 Consumer Reports always rates some child helmets in their articles.

 What Helmet Should I Buy for my Child?